-- 2. If the complaint is verbal, the provider staff member receiving the complaint must obtain and send all pertinent information in writing to the provider complaint coordinator.
-If the beneficiary/guardian completes the complaint form, the provider staff will be responsible for sending the form to the provider complaint coordinator; - 3.
-The complaint coordinator shall send a letter to the complainant acknowledging receipt of the complaint within five working days; - 4.
-The complaint coordinator must thoroughly investigate each complaint.
-The investigation includes, but is not limited to, gathering pertinent facts from the beneficiary/guardian, the worker, and other interested parties.
+- The complaint coordinator shall send a letter to the complainant acknowledging receipt of the complaint within five working days. - The complaint coordinator must thoroughly investigate each complaint.
+The investigation includes, but is not limited to, gathering pertinent facts from the recipient/guardian, the worker, and other interested parties.
 These contacts may be either in person or by telephone.
-The provider is encouraged to use all available resources to resolve the complaint at this level and shall include the on-site program manager.
-For issues involving medical or quality of care issues, the on-site program manager must sign the resolution; - 5.
-The provider's administrator or designee must inform the beneficiary and/or the personal representative of the results of the internal investigation, in writing, and within 10 working days of receipt of the complaint; and - 6.
-If the beneficiary/guardian is dissatisfied with the results of the internal investigation regarding the complaint, they may continue the complaint resolution process by contacting the regional OCDD Waiver Services and Supports Office or the local governing entity (LGE) in writing, or by telephone.
+The provider is encouraged to use all available resources to resolve the complaint at this level and shall include the onsite program manager.
+For issues involving medical or quality of care issues, the on-site program manager must sign the resolution. - The provider's administrator or designee must inform the recipient and/or the personal representative in writing within ten working days of receipt of the complaint, the results of the internal investigation. - If the recipient/guardian is dissatisfied with the results of the internal investigation regarding the complaint, he/she may continue the complaint resolution process by contacting the regional OCDD Waiver Services and Supports Office or Human Services Authority or District in writing, or by telephone.